CESSProject/doc-v2/ref/in-depth-feat/rrc.md

-Random rotational consensus is an important component of the CESS protocol.
+**Random Rotational Consensus** is an important component of the CESS protocol.
 Unlike the Polkadot consensus mechanism, random rotation consensus changes the process of verifying node elections.
 The following is the overall process flow:

 1. A node stakes 3 million tokens to register as a consensus node.